NCBI-Hackathons/Computational_Medicine_1/CVD/README.md

 ##   What's the problem and Why should we solve it?
 When multiple individuals in a family have acquired the same phenotypic trait from a disease they have been previously diagnosed with, the situation pursues a more efficient form of notifying interested individuals how protected they are from obtaining this phenotypic trait or how susceptible they are to it.
-This output from our pipeline is in the form of a penetrance estimate.
+Our pipeline focuses on [hypertrophic cardiomyopathy](https://www.heart.org/en/health-topics/cardiomyopathy/what-is-cardiomyopathy-in-adults/hypertrophic-cardiomyopathy) as the phenotypic trait in question and the output is in the form of a penetrance estimate.